Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ## DESCRIPTION
 The **New-AzureRmVmss** cmdlet creates a Virtual Machine Scale Set (VMSS) in Azure.
-This cmdlet takes a **VirtualMachineScaleSet** object as input or the **`SimpleParameterSet`** can be used to create the vmss with a pre-set configuration which along with the vmss creates other resources required by the vmss as well.
+Use the simple parameter set (`SimpleParameterSet`) to quickly create a pre-set VMSS and associated resources.
+Use the default parameter set (`DefaultParameter`) for more advanced scenarios when you need to precisely configure each component of the the VMSS and each associated resource before creation.

 ## EXAMPLES